Don't miss out

 Results

 We supported eight competitive funding calls for proposals and the implementation of 49 country-led solutions to address local challenges.
-These projects spanned a diverse range of sectors, including greening financial systems, developing nature-based solutions, accelerating clean energy transitions, and electrifying urban mobility—as well as the design and implementation of monitoring, reporting, and verification tools for forests, land use, and agriculture.
+These projects spanned a range of sectors, including greening financial systems, developing nature-based solutions, accelerating clean energy transitions, and electrifying urban mobility—as well as the design and implementation of monitoring, reporting, and verification tools for forests, land use, and agriculture.

 This holistic approach underscores our dedication to fostering lasting impact.
 From training for local farmers on sustainable agriculture practices to the issuing of national green bonds, the tangible impacts of the GRCF are already being seen.
 The GRCF played a pivotal role in initiating transformative changes within key development sectors, driving forward sustainable practices and supporting the low-carbon transition in meaningful ways.